 In response to my recent blog about “gap” invoices being increasingly used to mitigate fee reduction(s) imposed on consultant surgeons, many emailed me and disagreed.

 It is of no surprise the vast majority who disagreed work for insurance companies.

-Faced with a smaller number of potential or existing policy holders, insurance companies have sought to make the private medical insurance offering more attractive by making it cheaper.
+Faced with a smaller number of potential or existing policyholders, insurance companies have sought to make the offering more attractive by making it cheaper.

 But is cost extraction really the only way to make private medical insurance more attractive?

 The implication of such a view, confirms the belief that price is the single factor when a patient takes out insurance.

 GAP invoices, being diametrically opposed to that aim, should be resisted.

 However, are patients really that fixated by cost?

 Some patients are happy to pay Gap invoices.
 That suggests the cost is not the only factor.

 Some are completely unaware of the fee reductions being imposed on their consultant.